Ahmed-2959/YOLOV8x-SORT-vehicle-counting/README.md

 ## Overview

-Basic implementation of object detection and tracking to count vehicles
+Basic implementation of object detection and tracking to count vehicles using YOLOv8x and SORT.

 ## Installation